alex1031/nba_salary_projection/README.md

 - **Support Vector Regression**: More complex model with more regularisation in order to test for better results.

 ## Model Evaluation

+## Productionisation
+A flask API endpoint was used in order to host a local server, which displays the data with search and sort tools for ease of access.